tricko17/docker-django/README.md

 # docker-django
-Template for docker &amp; django
+Template for docker &amp; django using alpine linux